NikolasEnt/NikolasEnt.github.io/_posts/2018-05-31-About-Lyft-Perception-Challenge.md

 __S = F<sub>avg</sub> * 100 - Penalty__

 A common environment (workspace) with a Nvidia Tesla K80 GPU, 4 cores CPU and 16 GB of RAM  was provided by the organizers.
-The virtual environment w used as a way to standardize the speed measurements for everyone's solutions as FPS is a part of the submission score.
+The virtual environment was used as a way to standardize the speed measurements for everyone's solutions as FPS is a part of the submission score.

 ## Data